hurufu/frobd/README.md

 It doesn't support any command line switches and is supposed to run only from the source tree.
 This will be rectified in the future.

+It can be used as a standalone program or as a librarty (feature that I can implement upon request).

 #### Build and test (requires `ragel` and `check` packages)

 ```shell